Attending Makeup Artistry School

 Building a Makeup Artist Portfolio

 During makeup artist school, students have the opportunity to practice what they are learning.
 This gives them the chance to master the skills and techniques as they are being taught.
-It’s extremely helpful if students begin a portfolio of their best work as soon as possible.
+It’s very helpful if students begin a portfolio of their best work as soon as possible.
 A portfolio showcases the best work, so it is a constantly changing and evolving scrapbook.
 These are especially helpful for job interviews and impressing potential clients.

 Licensing Requirements for Makeup Artists